 The Sunnyside Gardens Residence

-The Sunnyside Gardens Residence is a 1000 sqft single family row house located in the Sunnyside Gardens Historical District in Queens, New York.
+The Sunnyside Gardens Residence is a 1000 sq ft single family row house located in the Sunnyside Gardens Historical District in Queens, New York.
 Built in 1925, this compact 3 bedroom row house was design by Clarence Stein and Henry Wright in the Art Deco style.
-The structure will undergo an extensive renovation that carefully incorporates Passive House EnerPHit standards with the building elements that contribute to the special architectural character of the district, including siting, style, scale, material and detailing.
+The structure underwent an extensive renovation that carefully incorporated Passive House EnerPHit standards with the building elements that contributed to the special architectural character of the district, including siting, style, scale, material and detailing.

-A new R-40 roof assembly integrated with the Sunnyside Gardens Residence’s mechanical system is designed to minimize energy use.
+A new R-40 roof assembly integrated with the Sunnyside Gardens Residence’s mechanical system was designed to minimize energy use.
 High-efficiency mini-split HVAC units heat and cool the home, taking up much less space than the typical apartments’ due to the buildings reduced heating and cooling loads.
-Interior space is limited in this single-family rowhouse, so ductwork is kept to a minimum size to take up as little space as possible as it passes through the interior.
-Precise air sealing installation will prevent thermal breaks.
-Hot water is supplied with heat pump hot water heaters.
-Energy-efficient appliances and LED lighting is used throughout.
-Finally, a 3.5kW Solar Photovoltaic array will be installed on the roof to achieve near Net Zero energy capability.
-The solar layout is hidden from street view in order to respect its historical context.
+Interior space is limited in this single-family rowhouse, so ductwork was kept to a minimum size to take up as little space as possible as it passed through the interior.
+Precise air sealing installation was designed to prevent thermal breaks.
+Hot water was supplied with heat pump hot water heaters.
+Energy-efficient appliances and LED lighting was used throughout.
+Finally, a 3.5kW Solar Photovoltaic array was installed on the roof to achieve near Net Zero energy capability.
+The solar layout was hidden from street view in order to respect its historical context.
 The home operates entirely on electricity - no natural gas or fossil fuels are used.